rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 #### How will you keep me informed about the migration?

-You will receive notification via a ticket 100 days from your move date, and then receive notification 60, 30, 14, and 7 days before the date, with the final notification created a day before your move date.
+You will receive notification via a ticket 100 days from your move date, and then receive notification 45 and 14 before the date, with the final notification created a day before your move date.
 The final notification ticket will be used to update you throughout the move night.
 We will issue updates to confirm that the migration has begun, to confirm that